 Vitamin A & Beta-Carotene

-Vitamin A is another nutrient that has more effect after you are already pregnant, but it’s important to talk about that effect when you are setting up a vitamin regimen.
+Vitamin A is another nutrient that has more effect after you are already pregnant.
+Still, it’s important to talk about that effect when you are setting up a vitamin regimen.
 While vitamin A is important for healthy body functions, including fetal development and breastfeeding, too much vitamin A can cause birth defects.
-Women who are trying to conceive or who think they may be pregnant should avoid taking supplements that contain more than 1,500 mcg of vitamin A.
+Women who are trying to conceive or who may be pregnant shouldn’t take supplements that contain more than 1,500 mcg of vitamin A.

-It is important to know how the nutrients you take affect your chances of becoming pregnant.
-Your doctor will recommend the right supplement for you, but understanding their possible effects can help you work with your doctor as you navigate your way through conception and pregnancy alike.
+Consult with your doctor to determine if supplements have a place in your fertility efforts.
+Your doctor will recommend the right supplement for you.
+Understanding their possible effects can help you work with your doctor as you navigate conception and pregnancy.